 Barrington Atlas of the Greek and Roman world.
 Roma Antica, Il Centro Monumentale.
 A new Topographical Dictionary of Ancient Rome, Richardson.
 The Gracchi, Boren.
 The Gracchi, David Stockton.
 The Roman Republic, Boren.
 Daily Life in Ancient Rome, Jerome Carcopino.
 Athenian Democracy, Jones.
 Griechische Geschichte, Bengston.
 Engineering in the Ancient World, Landels.
 The Lex Repetundarum and the Political Ideas of Gaius Gracchus, A. N. Sherwin-White.
 The Journal of Roman Studies, Vol. 72 (1982), pp. 18-31, published by the Society for the Promotion of Roman Studies.

 Author: Joost Douma

-Joost Douma is the founder of the Dutch National Science Center in Amsterdam, NeMo.
+Joost Douma studied history and philosophy at the University of Amsterdam.
+He is the founder of the Dutch National Science Center in Amsterdam, NeMo.
 His extensive research for Betrayal of a Republic was conducted over a nine-year period, in relevant sites covering Spain, Italy, and Turkey.
 This is his first novel.
 He is currently working on a second.